 4. Mix in the dry ingredients

-Slowly add the dry ingredients a little at a time.
-Scrape the bowl as needed.
+Slowly add the dry ingredients a little at a time, and scrape the sides of the bowl and all around the bottom with a spatula.

 5. Add sprinkles